When Miriam came to Israel, she practically ran the Jerusalem-based assisted living facility she moved into.

 Orli and her sister tried for a month to get permits for a foreign caregiver for Miriam – to no avail.
 Then B’Lev Shalem’s Care Managers stepped in.

-“Rachel ran around like crazy getting us a foreign worker.
+“Rachel ran around like crazy getting us a foreign caregiver.
 She did everything.
 I was exhausted, sick, upset.
 I don’t even know what she did but she solved it.
 My mother now has a foreign caregiver living with her.”

 Look for a Geriatric Care Manager that has a track record of successfully navigating government bureaucracy to get the client’s needs met.
 Additionally, he or she should be knowledgeable about all senior benefits available through the different governmental and non-governmental organizations and how to get them.